 With successful reclamation of the mine site, establishment of vegetative communities similar or superior to those originally on the site would also establish new wildlife habitat available for occupation.
-Reestablishment of the natural biota would occur gradually over a period of time as the reclamation plantings mature and natural succession progress.
-Some of the plant species proposed for reclamation are not native to the area and may limit the success of restoration to natural vegetation and wildlife communities.
-Similarly, if the wetland reclamation efforts were not effective, wetland dependent populations could be permanently reduced.
+Reestablishment of the natural biota would occur gradually over a period of time as the reclamation plantings mature and natural succession progresses.
+If the wetland reclamation efforts were not effective, wetland dependent populations could be permanently reduced.